Marklaurence02/Desertification-Group-2/README.md

 # Desertification-Group-2

-Read Me First

-Instructions

 Step 1: Download the Folder

-Download the folder: Desertification Folder
+Go to the GitHub repository where the desertification folder is located.

+Click on the <Code> button (usually green) near the top right corner of the repository page.

+Select "Download ZIP" from the dropdown menu to download the folder as a compressed file.

 Step 2: Extract the Folder

-Locate the downloaded folder on your computer.
+Locate the downloaded ZIP file on your computer.

-Extract the folder if it is in a compressed format (e.g., .zip, .rar).
+Extract the folder from the ZIP file.

-Right-click on the compressed file.
+Right-click on the ZIP file.

 Select "Extract All..." and choose a destination folder.